epsi-rns/epsi-rns.github.io/_posts/code/2017/2017-04-19-php-pipe-and-fork.markdown

 Instead of system command, this utilize <code>popen</code>
 using two handles: <code>pipein</code> and <code>pipeout</code>.

+Next guidance need bidirectional capability.
+Bidirectional means, a process can read and write at the same time.
+So I append <code>proc_open</code> method.

 This is a very simple.
 Just a few self explanatory lines.
 This very short script is using <code>conky</code>
 as pipe source feed and <code>less</code> as pipe target.